 - I wore a complete business suit.
 It gave me so much confidence.

-- My 1st day (12 March’18) as an Article in KPMG, Delhi: I was not sure what to expect on the first day so I was definitely a little nervous but as taught in our profession I couldn’t let it take over me and worked on appearing all cool and calm!
-However, my 1st day was all about training and formalities etc and on my2nd day itself, I got allocated to a clients place in Noida.
+- My first day (12 March’18) as an Article in KPMG, Delhi: I was not sure what to expect on the first day so I was definitely a little nervous but as taught in our profession I couldn’t let it take over me and worked on appearing all cool and calm!
+However, my 1st day was all about training and formalities, etc and on my 2nd day itself, I got allocated to a clients place in Noida.

 - This transformation from school life to corporate life is quite exciting and at the same time challenging.
 Its better you experience it yourself, my only advice would be – To be AWARE of what’s happening around you and this quality would help you a lot.